glotzerlab/signac-docs/docs/source/tutorial.rst

 ------------------

 So far, we executed all operations directly on the command line with the ``run`` command.
-However we can also generate scripts for execution, which is especially relevant if you intend to submit the workflow to a scheduling system typically encountered high-performance computing (HPC) environments.
+However we can also generate scripts for execution, which is especially relevant if you intend to submit the workflow to a scheduling system typically encountered in high-performance computing (HPC) environments.

 Scripts are generated using the `jinja2`_ templating system, but you don't have to worry about that unless you want to change any of the default templates.